Staff

 Beth Wiechern

-Beth is a Psychologist with a focus on children, young people and families.
-She has had experience in the NGO sector working closely with families, children and young people with difficulties in mental health, parenting, and behaviour management.
-She is passionate about children and young people and supporting them with difficulties they are facing to facilitate change.
+Beth is a Psychologist with speciality in children, young people and their families/whanau.
+She has had previous experience in the NGO sector working with difficulties in mental health, parenting, and behaviour management.
+Within her time at the PHO, she has strengthened her skills to work individually with adults and has found a niche working with young people/Rangatahi.
+She is passionate about working with people; supporting them with challenges they are facing to facilitate change and create meaningful living.

 Bronwyn Beavon